-I know that there are a few people in this

-country who say that some of these things are part

-of the Great Welfare State (under the alias of the
+I know that there are a few people in this country who say that some of these things are part of the Great Welfare State -- not the Great Society.
+My friends, nothing could be further from the truth.

-Great Society) which Lyndon Johnson intends to impose

-on this land.
-My friends, nothing could be further

-from the truth.

-Why a poverty program?
-Why greater investment
+Why a poverty program ?
+Why greater investment in education?

-in education?
 Why a fight for voting rights?

-We do these things so that every man and woman in this society can have the opportunity to contribute to this society.
+We do these things so that every man and woman in this society can have the opportunity to contribute to his society.

-There will be a return tomorrow on our invest-
+There will be a return tomorrow on our investment today, believe me.

 We reap what we sow.
 The investment we make determines the product we get.

 Do you know that the average school dropout costs the American taxpayers 1,800 dollars a year?

-That the average family on relief costs the American taxpayers 2,500 dollars a year?
-Lat the average prison inmate costs the American taxpayers 3,500 dollars a year?
+That the average family on relief costs the American taxpayers 3,500 dollars a year?

 Today, in the midst of our prosperity, one-fifth of our citizens -- some 35 million Americans -- live at or below the poverty line.
 Some are barely making a living.
 Others are not making it.

-This Administration is pledged to make taxpayers out of many who are today tax-eaters.
+This Administration is pledged to make taxpayers out of many who are today taxeaters.